ariatemplates/editors-tools/ultimate-poc/README.md

 ## Setup

-After cloning the repository, you will have to create the Eclipse project from the sources.
+After cloning the repository, you will have to do some setup.

+There are two items to setup: the backend and the Eclipse project.

+# Backend

+Please follow the instructions written in the `resources` subfolder.

+# Eclipse

-Here is the full __detailed__ procedure:
+Here is the full __detailed__ procedure to create the Eclipse project from the sources:

 * Create a new project __inside this current folder__:
 	* From the main menu `File>New>Other...`, select `Project` under category `General`